Rosendal Chamber Music Festival 2025

 Photo: Liv Øvland

 Today Leif Ove Andsnes invites fellow musicians from around the world, who all make the same long journey across the fjord, to perform together in Rosendal.
-International guest artists who have appeared at the festival to date include pianists Kristian Bezuidenhout, Bertrand Chamayou, Kirill Gerstein, Marc-André Hamelin, Vikingur Ólafsson and Francesco Piemontesi, as well as Vilde Frang, Alina Ibragimova and Christian Tetzlaff (violin), Tabea Zimmermann (viola), Sol Gabetta, Clemens Hagen, Steven Isserlis and Christian Poltéra (cello), Sharon Kam and Martin Fröst (clarinet), Anna Prohaska and Dorothea Röschmann (soprano), Anne Sofie von Otter (mezzo-soprano), Andrei Bondarenko and Matthias Goerne (baritone).
+International guest artists who have appeared at the festival to date include pianists Kristian Bezuidenhout, Bertrand Chamayou, Kirill Gerstein, Marc-André Hamelin, Vikingur Ólafsson and Francesco Piemontesi, as well as Vilde Frang, Alina Ibragimova and Christian Tetzlaff (violin), Tabea Zimmermann and Antoine Tamestilt (viola), Sol Gabetta, Clemens Hagen, Steven Isserlis and Christian Poltéra (cello), Sharon Kam and Martin Fröst (clarinet), Anna Prohaska and Dorothea Röschmann (soprano), Anne Sofie von Otter (mezzo-soprano), Andrei Bondarenko and Matthias Goerne (baritone).

 Photo: Liv Øvland